Frequently Asked Questions

 Can I request an absentee ballot by email?

 Yes.
-You may request an absentee ballot via email and a ballot will be mailed to you.
-However, in order for your ballot to be counted you must also mail in or drop off the original paper ballot request.
+You may complete an absentee ballot request form, email the request to our office, and a ballot will be mailed to you.
+However, in order for your ballot to be counted you must also mail in or drop off the original absentee ballot request form by Election Day.

 Can I pick up or request a ballot for someone else?